code-423n4/2023-03-zksync/README.md

 For these contracts, we insert the `EmptyContract` code upon genesis.
 It is basically a noop code, which does nothing and returns `success=1`.

-### Keccak256
+### Keccak256 & SHA256

-Note that unlike Ethereum, keccak256 is a precompile (*not an opcode*) on zkSync.
-This is the implementation of the keccak256 precompile on zkSync.
+Note that, unlike Ethereum, keccak256 is a precompile (*not an opcode*) on zkSync.

+These system contracts act as wrappers for their respective crypto precompile implementations.
+They are expected to be used frequently, especially keccak256, since Solidity computes storage slots for mapping and dynamic arrays with its help.
+That's we wrote contracts on pure yul with optimizing the short input case.

+The system contracts accept the input and transform it into the format that the zk-circuit expects.
+This way, some of the work is shifted from the crypto to smart contracts, which are easier to audit and maintain.

+Both contracts should apply padding to the input according to their respective specifications, and then make a precompile call with the padded data.
+All other hashing work will be done in the zk-circuit.
+It's important to note that the crypto part of the precompiles expects to work with padded data.
+This means that a bug in applying padding may lead to an unprovable transaction.

 ### L2EthToken & MsgValueSimulator